shressujan/virtual_memory_manager/README.md

 ./part2 BACKING_STORE.bin addresses1.txt lru
 ./part2 BACKING_STORE.bin addresses2.txt fifo
 ./part2 BACKING_STORE.bin addresses2.txt lru

+They will each produce a correct.txt file with information about virtual and physical memory.
 ```

 ### 1.3 Cleaning the folder(removes the current binary file and .out files)